-- Academic Registry provides a range of further services to current and prospective students; including fees and funding; welfare and disability support, and guidance; examination arrangements and advice; results and transcripts; timetable information; general and programme specific regulations; and enrolment administration.
-In addition the Graduate School provides support to post-graduate programmes, while Academic Quality leads on quality assurance and enhancement.
+Academic Registry provides a range of further services to current and

-- Infrastructure Services manages the College's physical estate as well as the Library and all services and facilities relating to the College's information and technology provision - via computers, mobile devices, AV or traditional media - to meet the needs of our users.
-The Campus Services Team looks after cleaning, security, reception, postal accommodation, maintenance and hospitality.
-In addition, capital developments, which include new build and major refurbishment are managed by our Projects Team.
+	prospective students; including fees and funding; welfare and disability

+	support, and guidance; examination arrangements and advice; results and

+	transcripts; timetable information; general and programme specific

+	regulations; and enrolment administration.
+In addition the Graduate

+	School provides support to post-graduate programmes, while Academic

+	Quality leads on quality assurance and enhancement.

+	- Infrastructure Services manages the College's physical estate as well

+	as the Library and all services and facilities relating to the College's

+	information and technology provision - via computers, mobile devices, AV

+	or traditional media - to meet the needs of our users.
+The Campus

+	Services Team looks after cleaning, security, reception, postal

+	accommodation, maintenance and hospitality.
+In addition, capital

+	developments, which include new build and major refurbishment are

+	managed by our Projects Team.

-- Marketing and Communications is responsible for providing guidance and advice to the College on all aspects of promotion to support delivery of the goals set out in the Strategic Plan.
-In addition is responsible for the Animal Care Trust which manages voluntary income for the College, fundraising and charity governance, and Alumni Relations (see RVC4Life) and Events.
+	- External Relations is responsible for providing guidance and advice to

+	the College on all aspects of promotion to support delivery of the goals

+	set out in the Strategic Plan.
+In addition is responsible for the Animal

+	Care Trust which manages voluntary income for the College, fundraising

+	and charity governance, and Alumni Relations (see RVC4Life) and Events.

 	- Research Centres